slyubomirsky/sumo-ilp/README.md

 ### Biggest tie with an 8-7 championship: 39 wrestlers

-We can conclude that at least one wrestler must have a winning score, since if every wrestler had 7 or fewer wins at the end of a 15-day tournament with 21 bouts a day, the total number of wins would be at most `42*7` while the total number of bouts is `15*21`.
+We can conclude that at least one wrestler must have a winning score, since if every wrestler had 7 or fewer wins at the end of a 15-day tournament with 21 bouts a day, the total number of wins would be at most $42 \cdot 7$ while the total number of bouts is $15 \cdot 21$.
 However, it is possible for no wrestler to have more than the just the minimum winning score, 8-7.

 I used the following query to try to optimize for the biggest tie with an 8-7 championship score: `python sumo_query.py --names names_files/makuuchi_11_2020.json --conflicts conflicts_files/makuuchi_11_2020.json --time 1200 champ --score 8 --max-tie`